Page, Arizona

 Page is a city in Coconino County, Arizona, United States, near the Glen Canyon Dam and Lake Powell.
 As of the 2010 census, the population of the city was 7,247.

 History

-Unlike other cities in the area, Page was founded in 1957 as a housing community for workers and their families during the construction of nearby Glen Canyon Dam on the Colorado River.
+Page was founded in 1957 as a housing community for workers and their families during the construction of nearby Glen Canyon Dam on the Colorado River.
 Its 17 sqmi site was obtained in a land exchange with the Navajo Nation.
 The city is perched atop Manson Mesa at an elevation of 4300 ft above sea level and 600 ft above Lake Powell.

 The city was originally called Government Camp, but was later named for John C. Page, commissioner of the Bureau of Reclamation, 1936–1943.